Vol. I · No. 4Significant · Week ending 30 May 2026 Source-grounded · Restrained · Weekly

 Benjamin Yang

-Benjamin Yang is the founder of China Mil Watch and an incoming International Affairs student at George Washington University’s Elliott School, focused on U.S.-China relations, public diplomacy, and security affairs.
+Benjamin Yang is the principal analyst at China Mil Watch and an incoming International Affairs student at George Washington University’s Elliott School, focused on U.S.-China relations, public diplomacy, and security affairs.

 ← Back to Archive Visit China Mil Watch →